 Last week a legendary blues artist and guitarist died.
-And by his own account he had fathered 15 children with 15 different women and had 50 grandchildren.
+And by his own account he had fathered 15 children with 15 different women (more or less) and had 50 grandchildren.

 One friend (male) texted, “Typical.”

 Another friend (also male) texted, “He had 15 children he could take care of!
 There are so many black men who have nearly as many and cannot support none.
-It is not ideal…“
+It’s not ideal…“

 And someone (male) tweeted back, “He loved women and he gave 15 people the gift of life.”